Sautauriski Mountain: Geography

-The Sautauriski mountain is wedged between the Jacques-Cartier River which flows on the southwest side and the Sautauriski River which is on the east side.
+The Sautauriski mountain is between the Jacques-Cartier River which flows on the southwest side and the Sautauriski River which is on the east side.
 Access to the top of the mountain is easier on the north side.
 The east and southwest faces have steep cliffs.

 Mountain path

 The "Les Loups" trail in the "Sautauriski Mountain" is the most popular with hikers in the Jacques-Cartier National Park.
 Very well laid out, this marked trail is under forest cover.
 This trail has an elevation of 452 m.
 The rather steep climb for the first portion of the route.
-Halfway, the path arrives at a first lookout nestled at an altitude of 574 m.
-This belvedere presents a magnificent panorama on the vertiginous walls bordering the Jacques-Cartier river on the southwest face of the mountain.
-The next segment of the ascent is done more gradually over 2.7 km, that is to the second point of view.
-Then, the path becomes narrower and more rugged along the sides of the mountain.
+Halfway, the path arrives at a first lookout nestled at an altitude of 574 m, presenting a panorama on the walls bordering the Jacques-Cartier river on the southwest face of the mountain.
+The next segment of the ascent is done gradually over 2.7 km to the second point of view.
+Then, the path narrows and roughens along the sides of the mountain.

-At the summit (altitude: 727 m), hikers can admire a magnificent panorama of the relief of the Laurentian Mountains, the valleys of the Jacques-Cartier and the Sautauriski.
-Generally, during the weekends of September until Thanksgiving, the traffic is more important because of the foliage which adopts the colors of autumn.
-During this busy period, it is required to use a shuttle service from the Park Discovery and Access Center to access the trailhead located at km 16, on the Chemin du Parc-National.
-The entrance to Parc national de la Jacques-Cartier is located at 103 chemin du Parc-National, in Stoneham-et-Tewkesbury, north of the city of Québec.
+At the summit (altitude: 727 m), hikers can admire a panorama of the relief of the Laurentian Mountains, the valleys of the Jacques-Cartier and the Sautauriski.
+Generally, during the weekends of September until Thanksgiving, the trail has increased foot traffic due to visitors viewing the autumn foliage.
+During this busy period, it is required to use a shuttle service from the Park Discovery and Access Center to access the trail head located at km 16, on the Chemin du Parc-National.
+The entrance to Parc national de la Jacques-Cartier is located at 103 Chemin du Parc-National, in Stoneham-et-Tewkesbury, north of the city of Québec.